-Communication is Key!
-5 Ways to Get Your Attendees Talking
+5 Ways to Get Event Goers Talking About Your Event

 A good idea is not enough to carry an event.
 You need to tell as many people as possible, as often as possible, until you’re mumbling in your sleep!
 People need to hear about your event, so instead of doing all the work yourself, why not get others to help.
 Here are 5 ways to entice your attendees to get the word out.

-All your peeps!
-You went to kindergarten together and held onto their email?
+Reach out to people who can help you, and offer your help in return.
+You met them once at a networking event and held onto their business card or connected on LinkedIn?
 Yes!
-Do it!
+Reach out!
 The important thing to remember is to keep it personal.
 Make sure you're only reaching out to people you have consent to reach out to.
 The United States and Canada both are monitored by Anti-Spam legislation.
-This even goes for friends and family...make sure you have mom's consent before you send.
+This even goes for friends and family...so make sure you have mom's consent before you send.
 For social media, leave no stone unturned.
-Find pages/ groups that share a similar interest to your event and spread the news.
+Find pages and groups that share a similar interest to your event and spread the news.
 Sweeten the deal by offering promo codes or group discounts.

-Nobody likes going to an event alone so make referring friends and family easy for your attendees.
+Nobody likes going to an event alone (but if you do, we don’t judge!) so make referring friends and family easy for your attendees.
 Adding this directly into registration gives your attendees a chance to refer while it's fresh in their mind.
-Adding an incentive could give them that extra nudge to share.
+Provide them with an incentive to give them that extra nudge to share your event.
 Post-registration is also a great time to reach out.
 They've already signed up so now is the time for them to reach out to others to join them.

 Start communicating with your event attendees one of the easiest ways possible by planning your event on Events.com.
 Easy communication with event goers will help entice them to get the word out about your event.